sysrev/sysrev/README.md

 #### File layout structure

 * `user.cljs`
     * Namespace for use in REPL.
-Imports symbols from all other namespaces for convenience.
+Imports symbols from all other namespaces for convenience
 * `state/`
-    * re-frame subscriptions and events intended for general use.
+    * re-frame subscriptions and events intended for general use
 * `data/`
     * Defines data entries fetched via GET requests from server
-    * `sysrev.data.core` implements a system for defining these.
+    * `sysrev.data.core` implements a system for defining these
-    * `sysrev.data.definitions` contains all definitions for GET requests.
+    * `def-data` forms are defined in source files with relevant functionality
 * `action/`
     * Defines server interaction actions for POST requests
     * `sysrev.action.core` implements a system for defining these (similar to `sysrev.data.core`)
-    * `sysrev.action.definitions` contains all definitions for POST requests.
+    * `def-action` forms are defined in source files with relevant functionality
 * `routes.cljs`
-    * Contains all route handler definitions.
+    * Contains all route handler definitions
 * `views/`
-    * Contains all rendering code, and state management code which is specific to a UI component.
+    * Contains all rendering code, and state management code which is specific to a UI component
     * `views/panels/`
         * Defines rendering handlers for all routes in the app
         * Generally organized using a separate file for each route